Shin-bang: Remedies for shin-bang

 There are many purported remedies for shin-bang.
 The use of nonsteroidal anti-inflammatory drugs such as Ibuprofen may help some athletes ski through the discomfort, but rest is ultimately the most effective remedy.
 A properly fitting and flexing boot is crucial to preventing this condition.
 In addition to this, a post-skiing leg drain can help reduce swelling and refresh the shins.

-Booster Straps

-Booster Straps are a product designed to reduce shin-bang along with other benefits.
-Booster straps are an upgrade to your boot’s normal power straps which include an elastic portion.
-Booster straps allow you to cinch the power strap tighter, compressing the boot liner tighter to the leg.
-Additionally, the elastic portion of the booster strap allows skiers to stay out of the backseat and dorsiflex more due to the “forgiveness” in the strap.
+Straps can be added to a boot's normal power straps to cinch the power strap tighter, compressing the boot liner tighter to the leg.
+Straps with elastic may allow skiers to stay out of the backseat and dorsiflex more due to the “forgiveness” in the strap.